mbitson/github-for-cpanel/README.md

 # github-for-cpanel
+This repository is a work in progress.

-A soon-to-be repository that allows cPanel users to install GitHub repos into their public web directory and auto-deploy updates on hooks.
+A repository that allows cPanel users to install GitHub repos into their public web directory and auto-deploy updates on hooks.